Here’s my guide to visiting the Palazzo Vecchio, a must visit attraction in Florence Italy.

 Pro tips: Expect to spend at least 90 minutes touring Palazzo Vecchio.

+I hope you’ve enjoyed my guide to the Palazzo Vecchio.
 You may enjoy these other Florence travel guides and resources:

 If you’d like to put Palazzo Vecchio on your itinerary for Florence, pin it for later.